Texas trigger law banning abortion to take effect in 30 days, Dobbs v. Jackson judgement issued - NewsBreak

 AUSTIN (Nexstar) — The Texas “trigger law” that bans virtually all abortions will take effect in 30 days, after the U.S. Supreme Court officially issued its judgment on the case overruling Roe v.
 Wade on Tuesday.

-The law automatically bans most abortions in the state and was written to be “triggered” on Aug.
-25, exactly 30 days after the high court issued an official judgment, not an opinion, according to Texas Attorney General Ken Paxton.
+The law automatically bans most abortions in the state and was written to be “triggered” 30 days after the high court issues an official judgment, not an opinion, according to Texas Attorney General Ken Paxton.

 The judgment comes a little over a month after justices issued an opinion in Dobbs v.
 Jackson Women’s Health Organization , where a majority ruled 6-3 that the U.S. Constitution does not protect the right to an abortion, overturning nearly 50 years of precedence under Roe v.
 Wade.
 In the opinion, Justice Clarence Thomas wrote the issue of abortion should be decided by the states.